rubensauchelli/platform-template/documentation/security-guide.md

-# Security & Authentication
+# Security & Authentication Guide

-This document outlines the security measures implemented in the Omniflo Platform to protect user data, ensure secure authentication, and maintain application integrity.
+This document outlines the security measures implemented in the application to protect user data, ensure secure authentication, and maintain application integrity.

 ## Authentication

-The application uses Clerk, a secure authentication provider, to handle user identity and access management.
+The application uses a secure authentication provider to handle user identity and access management.

 ### Authentication Flow

-1. **User Registration**: Configured as invite-only to control access
+1. **User Registration**: Configurable as open or invite-only to control access
-2. **Authentication**: JWT-based authentication with Clerk
+2. **Authentication**: JWT-based authentication
-3. **Session Management**: Secure cookie-based sessions handled by Clerk
+3. **Session Management**: Secure cookie-based sessions
 4. **Token Refresh**: Automatic token refresh to maintain sessions

 ### Implementation Details

-- **Middleware**: Implemented using `clerkMiddleware` with a deny-by-default approach
+- **Middleware**: Implemented with a deny-by-default approach
 - **Protected Routes**: All routes except explicitly public ones require authentication
 - **Public Routes**: Configured in the middleware.ts file: